-The firm has raised around USD 13m since founding in 2010.
-Investors include Marathon Partners Equity Management, Serenity Investments, MetaBank [NASDAQ:CASH] and high-net-worth individuals.
+The firm has raised around USD 13m since its founding in 2010.
+Investors include Marathon Partners Equity Management, Serenity Investments, MetaBank [NASDAQ:CASH], and high-net-worth individuals.
 Dombroski is the largest shareholder.
 No single shareholder has a controlling stake.

-It works with DLA Piper for legal counsel and receives financial advice from one of its investors’ partner.
+It works with DLA Piper for legal counsel and receives financial advice from one of its investors’ partners.

 by Xinyi Jiang in Charlottesville, Virginia